Bias-Variance Tradeoffs in Joint Spectral Embeddings: Second Moment

 \section{Second Moment}

-In this section we focus on the distributional properties of the residual term introduced in Theorem \ref{Main Bias Theorem} (B).
-We further factor this residual into two terms, an additional residual term and a term reminiscent of the power method.
+In this section we focus on the distributional properties of the residual terms introduced in Theorem \ref{Main Bias Theorem}.
+We further factor this residual into three terms, an additional residual term, and two terms with an asymptotic distribution.
 We will prove that this residual term converges in probability to 0 after being scaled by $\sqrt{n}$.
-Next, we prove that the power method term converges to a mixture of normal random variables and specify its variance explicitly.
-As we follow the approach introduced by \textcite{OmniCLT} \textit{mutatis mutandis}, we only include proofs in which the argument was fundamentally changed by the ESRDPG model.
+Next, following follow the approach introduced by \textcite{OmniCLT} \textit{mutatis mutandis}, we show one of these residual terms converges to a mixture of normal random variables and specify its variance explicitly.
+Finally, we establish this final residual term converges to a randomly projected vector in the direction of $\bvar{X}_i$, with mean zero.
+We only include proofs in which the argument was fundamentally changed by the ESRDPG model.
 We first prove Theorem \ref{CLT}; highlighting results that will be justified later in the Appendix.